gilesdotcodes/CV_Stephen_Giles/README.md

 All of my GitHub repositories can be [found here](https://github.com/HatStephens?tab=repositories).
 Below are some highlights of projects I completed or was part of.
 All links go to the repository unless stated otherwise.
 Hopefully they show the progression over the 12 weeks.

 At Makers Academy we completed a Final Project during Weeks 11 and 12.
 In a team of four, we produced three different Apps:
 - [pointr](https://github.com/HatStephens/pointr_iOS_FinalProjectApp) - A native iOS App created using Swift and Xcode.
-This is an App where you can find your friends and send them 'points' just for fun!
+You can find your friends and send them 'points' just for fun!
 You can view the [demonstration video here](https://www.youtube.com/watch?v=5hY-_nNr1mc&list=UU1NQjRun26caQPa6D6j3dsg).
 - [badgr](https://github.com/HatStephens/FATS_badgr) - A cross-platform Mobile App created using PhoneGap with HTML, CSS, JavaScript and jQuery.
 Based on the Yo App, however, rather than sending a Yo you can send them a badge!
 You can view the [demonstration video here](https://www.youtube.com/watch?v=sUN0YaqLpF8&list=UU1NQjRun26caQPa6D6j3dsg).
 - [Rewardr](https://github.com/HatStephens/FATS_Rewardr) - A Web App created using Ruby on Rails with HTML, CSS and jQuery on the front-end.
 This is a corporate themed App where a company can reward their employees with a Reward.
 You can view the [site here](https://fast-meadow-6272.herokuapp.com/).

 During a three day Makerthon (Week 9 of 12), as part of a team of four, we produced [Jumparound](https://github.com/HatStephens/jumparound).
 This was a site to help one of our cohort members locate his missing jumper.
 The site can be [viewed here](http://www.jumparound.info/).
 We used Ruby on Rails with HTML, CSS, jQuery and Bootstrap.
-We also used the GoogleMaps API and gmaps.js
+We also used the GoogleMaps API and gmaps.js.

 [Rock, Paper, Scissors Version 1](https://github.com/HatStephens/rock-paper-scissors-lizard-spock) - This version was written in Ruby using just HTML and CSS on the front-end during Week 4.
 [Play it here](http://rpsls-athlone-devs.herokuapp.com/).

 [Rock, Paper, Scissors Version 2](https://github.com/HatStephens/RockPaperScissorsOnlineJavaScript) - This was written in JavaScript with jQuery on the front-end during Week 6.
 [Play it here](https://rps-child-friendly.herokuapp.com/).

-I also wrote four Ruby Gems during Week 10. [time_until_break](https://github.com/HatStephens/time_until_break) was a basic gem for my cohort to run in their terminal and it tell them how long was left until our daily break.
+I also wrote four Ruby Gems during Week 10. [time_until_break](https://github.com/HatStephens/time_until_break) was a basic gem for my cohort to run in their terminal to find out how long was left until our daily break.
 I then produced [create_awesome_readme](https://github.com/HatStephens/create_awesome_readme) which creates a well structured README template for your projects.
 Lastly I created [make_me_a_gem_called](https://github.com/HatStephens/make_me_a_gem_called) which creates all the necessary files for people to write a gem themselves.
 I really enjoyed playing around with these and hope to continue making more in the future.

 ##Personal Interests and Information
 I consider myself a hard-working and dedicated individual who enjoys both learning and teaching new skills.
 I am also ambitious as I hope can be seen from the progression in my Work Experience, particularly in Education.
 I have management skills from both Education and Hospitality.
 I hope that all of these skills and qualities will allow me to continue to be successful within the IT sector.